 The essence of sinus lift surgery is that through a thin hole in the gum and bones the Glendale dentist shifts the bottom of the maxillary sinus or nasal sinus.
 At the same time, the bottom portion is moved upward from the original level, and the liberated space is filled with a synthetic bone.
 This synthetic material is later gradually healed.

 Indications for implantation are individual for each patient.
-In one case, the operation can be performed immediately after the sinus lift procedure, in the other – six months after the gum is completely healed.
+In one case, the operation can be performed immediately after the sinus lift procedure, and in the other – six months after the gum is completely healed.

 How Is The Sinus Lift Performed?

-The work of a dentist is divided into separate stages, during which the survey, preparation, and the procedure itself are conducted.
+The work of a dentist is divided into separate stages, during which the survey, preparation, and procedure itself are conducted.